gloriabenoit/DNAnexus-GWAS/docs/input.md

 </center>

 After some trial and error, we have found that using the BGEN format without mounting it was the quickest way to perform a GWAS using PLINK2.
+Downloading and translating BGEN files locally was quicker than downloading or mounting the PLINK files.

-Therefore, this is what we will do in this tutorial.
+Therefore, in this tutorial, we will input BGEN files directly.
 The path to the genetic data is the following: `"/Bulk/Whole genome sequences/Population level genome variants, BGEN format - interim 200k release/"`.

 ## Aditionnal data